Our Leadership TeamThe People That Make It Work

 The last two years he was the program Director of Organizational Development for the city of Amsterdam to make the city administration more flexible and responsive to the needs of its citizens and entrepreneurs.

 In his free time he enjoys traveling and encountering different cultures.
-He loves to run the half marathon and scuba diving in tropical water.
+He loves to run the half marathon and scuba dive in tropical water.
 He also practices improvisational theater.